Algernon Charles Holland: Early life

 was serving with 249 Squadron, Seaplane Station, Dundee, when their Curtiss-H16 "Large America" flying boat "struck a ship's mast on the river Tay, crashed and burst into flames".
 He is buried at the Dundee Eastern Necropolis.
 He was the son of Arthur and Amy Holland of Horsham, Sussex.

 His mother, Helen Ruth Menzies, was Scottish, born in Argentina, of Quinta Rannock, San Ferriemdo, Buenos Aires, Argentina, and in 1921, they moved to Buenos Aires, and he was educated there at the English College.

 Second World War

 In the Second World War, Holland served with Special Operations Executive.
+He was a Major in the Royal Corps of Signals.

+Honours, decorations

-He was a Major in the Royal Corps of Signals, and was awarded an MBE, and a Military Cross in 1945.
+He was awarded an MBE, and a Military Cross in 1945.
 The MBE was awarded in 1943 for his services in Greece.
 In 1948, the US awarded him the Bronze Star Medal.